This article was previously published on March 2, 2017 and updated for comprehensiveness and accuracy.

 Strong exterior security prevents intruders from entering your building.
-This spring, conduct an audit to ensure your exterior is as secure as can be.
-Some tips:
+As part of your spring-cleaning routine, you should conduct an audit of your business exterior to ensure your first line of defense is secure.
+Here’s how:

 - Replace burnt out or broken lights.